Jump to Section

 4. Building Your Automated Dashboard

-The goal is a single source of truth that updates automatically—no manual spreadsheet wrangling required.
+The architectural objective is a single source of truth that updates automatically — eliminating the manual spreadsheet reconciliation that consumes 5-10 hours per week in under-automated revenue operations.

 Tech Stack Options by Budget: